Access to after-hours appointment times is key to this specialty service.

 Should the attending counsellor be incapacitated and a legal requirement arises, the practice manager in that case only has emergency access sufficient to complete tasks specified to meet legal requirements.

 Aspects of a case limited to pertinent information only may be shared by the attending counsellor with their counselling supervisor to meet ethical obligations in the best interests of the client to provide the best possible professional care.

 For more information please refer the Australian Counselling Association's Scope of Practice available at www.TheACA.net.au

-Registered counsellor, Shane Staunton, is a member of the Australian Counselling Association and conducts professional counselling services under the ethical requirements of this professional body.
+Registered counsellor, Shane Staunton, is a member of the Australian Counselling Association and conducts professional counselling services under its ethical and professional requirements.

 Should a concern arise, the first step is to raise this with him, the attending counsellor, explaining that you wish to make a complaint.

 If your concern is not adequately resolved to your satisfaction, the next step is to raise the issue with the Australian Counselling Association ( www.TheACA.net.au ), providing sufficient details for them to thoroughly and fairly assess the issue and make a finding.